How to Become a Nuclear Engineer

 Licensure is not required for entry-level positions as a nuclear engineer.
 A Professional Engineering (PE) license, which allows for higher levels of leadership and independence, can be acquired later in one’s career.
 Licensed engineers are called professional engineers (PEs).
 A PE can oversee the work of other engineers, sign off on projects, and provide services directly to the public.
 State licensure generally requires

 - A degree from an ABET-accredited engineering program

 - A passing score on the Fundamentals of Engineering (FE) exam

 - Relevant work experience, typically at least 4 years

 - A passing score on the Professional Engineering (PE) exam

-Nuclear engineers can obtain the Senior Reactor Operator Class certification, which is granted after an intensive, 2-year, site-specific program.
-The credential, granted by the Nuclear Regulatory Commission, proves that the engineer can operate a nuclear power plant within federal government requirements.
+Nuclear engineers can obtain licensing as a Senior Reactor Operator, a designation that is granted after an intensive, 2-year, site-specific program.
+The credential, granted by the Nuclear Regulatory Commission, asserts that the engineer can operate a nuclear power plant within federal government requirements.

 Eventually, nuclear engineers may advance to become technical specialists or to supervise a team of engineers and technicians.
 Some may become engineering managers or move into sales work.
 For more information, see the profiles on architectural and engineering managers and sales engineers.

-Nuclear engineers can also become medical physicists.
-A master’s degree in medical or health physics or a related field is necessary to enter this field.
+Nuclear engineers also can become medical physicists.
+A master’s degree in medical or health physics or a related field is necessary for someone to enter this field.